-from the this-is-crazy dept
+from the privacy-shouldn't-be-considered-inherently-suspicious dept

 A small town library in New Hampshire that went to war with the DHS over a Tor relay has become the unlikely impetus for new legislation aimed at protecting public libraries from government overreach.

 New Hampshire state legislators have introduced a new bill that allows public libraries to run privacy software like Tor.Libraries have occasionally been the frontline for privacy skirmishes.
 "Warrant canaries" are a library creation.
 In the case of the Kilton Public Library, the DHS stepped in and demanded the Tor relay it was running for use by patrons be shut down.
 The library fought back, eventually forcing the DHS to back down.

 The bill, crafted by State Rep. Keith Ammon (R) and sponsored by six other lawmakers, emphasizes the role that encryption and privacy tools will play in upholding the long tradition of privacy in public libraries.